smrowe1-oss/Data-to-AI-Research-Portfolio/README.md

 My methodology centres on Architectural Integrity.
 I view Generative AI as a powerful "force multiplier" for a skilled data architect.
 By mastering the "First Principles" of data engineering—Normalisation, Joins, and Governance— I ensure that the AI systems I develop are transparent, interpretable, and built on high-fidelity data.

+> ### 🚧 Current Project Status: Research Integration Phase
+> I am currently migrating 15+ years of doctoral research history, national committee protocols, and advanced certifications into this repository.
+This archive is being systematically updated to reflect the convergence of Clinical Governance and Generative AI.

 🛠️ Technical Toolkit

 AI: Generative AI (LLMs, Diffusion Models), Bayesian Inference.